vincenzopalazzo/penguin/README.md

 ## Introduction

-Developed as part of the Rust Async WG wile @vincenzopalazzo was onboarding in the async programming in rust concept.
+Developed as part of the Rust Async WG while @vincenzopalazzo was onboarding in the async programming in rust concept.
 The tool is developed as a proof of concept for the Async Runtime [Rio](https://github.com/vincenzopalazzo/rio) that is a tiny async runtime developed during the Async WG onboarding.

 Why the penguin name?